ibm-cloud-docs/dr-automation-powervs/activity-tracker-events.md

 The Activity Tracker service supports only one instance per location.
 To view {{site.data.keyword.DR_short}}
  events, you must access the Activity Tracker web UI in the same location where your DR service instance is deployed.
 For additional guidance, see [Launching the web UI through the IBM Cloud UI](https://cloud.ibm.com/docs/activity-tracker?topic=activity-tracker-launch).

-## Activity Tracker Sample Response Format
+## Activity tracker sample response format

 The new response format that is used in activity tracking adheres to the CADF (Cloud Auditing Data Federation) standard.
 Hence, auditing events can be collected and routed in a standardized format, ensuring consistency and interoperability across different cloud platforms.